 There’s not a whole lot to do in Paraty so people pass their time on the beach, cycling, kayaking or walking through the historic centre.
-It’s one of those holiday destinations that allows people to be as active or inactive as they want.
+There are a few ideas here you might find interesting:

 Kayaking to nearby islands and to isolated beaches was a highlight of my time in Paraty.
 The serenity of being on the water gives you a chance to enjoy the surroundings and absorb the scenery.